zachchan105/tmewc/typescript/api-reference/classes/Deposit.md

 ▸ **initiateMinting**(`fundingOutpoint?`): `Promise`\<[`Hex`](Hex.md)\>

-Initiates minting of the TBTC token, based on the Bitcoin funding transaction outpoint targeting this deposit.
-By default, it detects and uses the outpoint of the recent Bitcoin funding transaction and throws if such a transaction does not exist.
+Initiates minting of the TMEWC token, based on the Meowcoin funding transaction outpoint targeting this deposit.
+By default, it detects and uses the outpoint of the recent Meowcoin funding transaction and throws if such a transaction does not exist.
 This behavior can be changed by pointing a funding transaction explicitly, using the fundingOutpoint parameter.